-Put in at the Hope Valley Fishing Access related off Rt.
+Put in at the Hope Valley Fishing Access located off Rt.
 3 in Hope Valley, behind the Dow Little League Baseball Fields.
 In about one mile, several large boulders in the river indicate the approach to the Hope Valley Dam .
-With the current breach in the dam you can take-out either river left or right.
+Take out on either side of the river is possible but both are challenging.
 To continue downstream, put-in across the bridge on river left, down a step bank.
 Use caution - this short section is rocky with some quick water.
-The USGS gaging weir related for the abrupt drop.
+The USGS gaging weir . can usually be run at higher water levels.
+Be prepared for the abrupt drop.
 Portage on the right if water level is too low.
 The Rt.
-95 Overpass provides great nesting sites for barn and cliff swallows.
+95 Overpass 4 provides great nesting sites for barn and cliff swallows.

-The Switch Road Fishing Access 🙀 is the recommended put-in for this section of the river.
+The Switch Road Fishing Access is the recommended put-in for this section of the river.
 From here the river passes under the road and winds through mostly forested areas until it enters a large marsh complex at about 5 miles.
 Black Farm State Management Area 6 has a wide diversity of habitats for many forms of wildlife.
-An old railroad bridge abutment 🥑 is at the end of the extensive wetland and the beginning of the pond above the Woodville Dam.
+An old railroad bridge abutment 7 is at the end of the extensive wetland and the beginning of the pond above the Woodville Dam.
 It remains from a spur line that served the mills.
 The Woodville Dam is the last dam to be portaged.
 Cautiously take-out on river right onto Woodville Road 8 through a small opening in the vegetation on the riverbank.
 Cross the Woodville Bridge and put-in on river left through a small clearing.
 The river double backs on itself in 0.5 miles before continuing south.
 Take a sharp left to continue in the main channel or continue straight to an old mill race and the remains of the former Tefft Sawmill 9.
 From this point the river again winds through primarily forested area until it comes out to another marsh and the head of Alton Pond.
 This section of the river has large populations of the invasive plant Variable Milfoil, which can make paddling difficult in mid-summer.
-Take out at the Alton Pond Landing 🙀 on river right.
+Take out at the Alton Pond Landing on river right.